threefoldtech/info_grid/src/farmers/farmerbot/farmerbot_quick.md

     reboot
     ```

-## Method 1: Binaries and Zinit
+## Farmerbot Setup

-We present how to run the Farmerbot using the binaries.
+We present the different steps to run the Farmerbot using the binaries.

 ### Download the Farmerbot Binaries